Minor in Sociology

 Pre-requisites: SOCI 101.

-This course is about the relationship between power and identity.
+Covers the relationship between power and identity.
 Identity can be defined as presentations of the self that facilitate human social interaction and thereby situate individuals in social structures.
-We will use the concept of power" to explore how identities are central to various forms " of social inequality.
+We use the concept of power "to explore how identities are central to various forms " of social inequality.

 Catalog Listing